 🔪 Instructions

 Jamaican rice and pigeon peas, using pre-cooked pigeon peas, cooks up in less than 30 minutes, so it makes an easy weeknight dinner.
-Here's how to make rice and peas, step by step.
+Here's how to make it, step by step.

 To get started, heat a medium pan that has a tight-fitting lid over high heat on the stove.